XandlerQ/SpherePoint/README.md

 # SpherePoint
-Software for determining optimal point distribution on the surface of a sphere
+Software for determining optimal (as far from each other as possible) point distribution on the surface of a sphere.